totallyrin/204Project/documents/final/README.md

 ## Structure

 * `proofs.jp`: Jape file containing sequents, as well as their proofs.
-* `report.pdf`: The documentation of our project.
+* `report.pdf`: The text documentation of our project.
 * `properties.py`: Holds our dictionary of restaurants.
-Tons of helper methods to handle abstraction and input.
+Helper methods to handle abstraction and input.
 * `run.py`: General wrapper script.
 Our propositions and constraints.
 * `test.py`: Run this file to confirm that your submission has everything required.
 This essentially just means it will check for the right files and sufficient theory size.